afnog/sse/virtualization/maas-exercise.md

 client should only have a single network adaptor.

 Start the client and immediately press F12 to select a boot device, then press `L` to boot from the LAN.
-This should boot from your
+This should boot from your MAAS Controller.
+It should get to a login screen (saying `maas-enlisting-node login:`), sit there for about 15 seconds (with the network connection active, as you can see from flashing network lights in VirtualBox), and then shut itself down.